Mount Angel Seminary

 2023 100%

 Mount Angel Seminary also monitors the percentage of recent graduates from the Graduate School of Theology who remain in active ministry after undergoing priestly formation.
-The following table shows the active ministry rate for three ranges of time as of spring 2025:
+The following table shows the active ministry rate as of spring 2026:

 Time Since Graduation Active Ministry